aametwally/Analyze-Java-Apps/README.md

 ```

 There are a couple of test cases implemented in this program.
 Also, there is one integration test that test fro callGraph and Isomorphism classes.
 These test cases ensure that every method works as expected.
 You can test them using:
 ```
 sbt test
 ```

+### How to generate the database udb file using Understand:
+1. Open Understand® IDE and import the java project.
+1. Selected the location where you should save the projects' udb file.
+1. when the importing finished successfully, you should find the generated udb file in the selected location.

 ### Implementation Notes: